mm

 In today’s digital commerce world, businesses are strategically working to provide the most convenient and efficient way for consumers to interact with and purchase products.
 Adding intelligence and connectivity to the products consumers use in everyday life will generate data that can be used to create new ways of doing business, such as IoT-enabled replenishment.

 IoT-enabled replenishment helps connect the digital and physical worlds by using IoT devices to track consumption of materials, sense when supplies are running low and either alert the user to reorder supplies or automatically reorder supplies to ensure the user does not run out.
-These modern replenishment solutions are intended to simplify buying decisions, minimize customer dissatisfaction, improve efficiencies and drive new revenue.
+These modern replenishment solutions are intended to simplify buying decisions, minimize customer dissatisfaction, improve efficiencies, and drive new revenue.
 This tech-driven approach can be seen across several industries, including retail, healthcare, customer service and manufacturing.
 Common replenishment examples include:

 Household Replenishment